jrehor/kcc/README.md

 a crash course in k

 ## Genesis
 In the beginning was the word, and binary computers came much later.
-We will be writing code in a language called k, but it will help to talk about it first.
+We will be writing code in a language called k, but it will help to simply talk about it first.

 ### who is k